DaveIngram124/MyNutitionPower/README.md

 ##Startup
 - run nodemon app.js in the project folder
+- open localhost:3000 to view the app
-- run mongosh to start mongo
+- (if needed) run mongosh to start mongo

 ## Tech Stack
 - Node.js